Adlai-1/Food-Delivery-API/README.md

 * Expected Output: {"AuthToken": "fdfdf.dfdfdf.dfdfd"}
 *This is a POST method.*

-### '/admin/login' -> Is used to log Admin Users in and provide them with an access token
+### '/admin/login' -> Is used to log Admin Users in and provide them with an access token.
 * Route Path -> '/user/admin/login'
 * Request URL -> http://localhost:5000/user/admin/login
 * Expected Input: {"Email" : "david@carrot.com",